biospi/seaMass/README.md

   data.design
 )

-# runs seaMass-Σ and then seaMass-Δ
+# run seaMass-Σ and then seaMass-Δ
 run(sigma)
 ```